By Caren Bohan and Andy Sullivan

 Asked about reports that around 20 House Republicans have said they would join some 200 Democrats in voting for such a bill - enough to pass it - Boehner told ABC that there were not enough votes in the chamber to pass such a bill.

-The shutdown started on Tuesday and initially idled as many as 800,000 federal workers, shuttering all but essential government operations.
+The government shutdown started on Tuesday and initially idled as many as 800,000 federal workers, shuttering all but essential government operations.

 The Pentagon said on Saturday it would recall the vast majority of some 350,000 civilian Defense Department employees sent home during the shutdown.
-The announcement came as Democrats and Republicans in the House agreed to pay all furloughed employees retroactively once the government reopens.
+The announcement came as Democrats and Republicans in the House agreed to pay all furloughed employees retroactively once the government reopened.

 NO MAGIC SOLUTION